 The Frenchie-Poodle is generally a healthy dog, but like all breeds, they can suffer from certain health conditions.
 Some health concerns that you should be aware of include hip dysplasia, epilepsy, Patellar Luxation, Brachycephalic Syndrome, and Uro

 lithiasis.
-It is essential to discuss these and other potential health problems with your veterinarian to create a health care plan for your dog.
+Discussing these and other potential health problems with your veterinarian to create a health care plan for your dog is essential.

 Hip dysplasia: This is a condition where the ball and socket joint in the hip doesn’t fit together correctly, which can cause pain and lameness.